Rico4338/ansible-role-multi-redis/README.md

     redis_version: 32

-Any redis version supported by IUS RPMs may be specified: 30, 32, etc. For older versions, `redis_enablerepo: ius-archive` will also need to be specified.
+On EL 7 any redis version supported by IUS RPMs may be specified: 30, 32, etc. For EL 8 only newer versions such as '5' (and later, once they are released as additional module streams) are supported.

 See `defaults/main.yml` for complete list of variables available to customize the redis services.